Friktion-Labs/entropy-explorer/docs/MarketmakingQuickstart.md

 This Quickstart will guide you through setting up and running [entropy-explorer](https://github.com/Friktion-Labs/entropy-explorer/) to run a marketmaker on [Entropy Markets](https://entropy.trade/) perps on devnet.

-Devnet and [Entropy’s Devnet Site](https://devnet.entropy.trade) are test/development environments where it is safe to try things out without risking ‘live’ tokens.
-Tokens on devnet are purely for development and testing and have no value.

 Throughout this guide you’ll see the private key, accounts and transaction IDs as well as the commands and parameters that are used.
 (This is a devnet account so no actual funds are required.
 And remember - sharing your private key is usually a Very Bad Idea!)

 And all you need is a unix-type server (Unix, Linux or OS X etc.) with [docker](https://www.docker.com/) installed and configured.
 By the end of the guide you should have a marketmaker running against Entropy’s BTC-PERP market on devnet.